yamcs/yamcs-maven-plugin/README.md

-# Yamcs Maven Plugin
+# Yamcs Maven Integration

-This project is experimental and not yet available on Maven Central.
+This project groups Yamcs extensions to Maven:

+* yamcs-archetype-quickstart: A Maven archetype for kickstarting a minimal Maven project for developing a Yamcs application.
+* yamcs-maven-plugin: A Maven Plugin that allows running, debugging and packaging a Yamcs application.